 Average Annual Salary: $68,460

 Seattle’s impressive job market makes the city one of the most desirable U.S. places to live in.
 Even though the city’s job market took a hit as a result of the pandemic, it still ranks No. 6 out of the 150 most populous metro areas in the country.
-And with an average annual salary of $68,460, Seattle has the fifth-highest individual average salary out of all 25 cities on this list.
+And with an average yearly salary of $68,460, Seattle has the fifth-highest individual average salary out of all 25 cities on this list.

 #20 Charlotte, North Carolina